 If you hear a "tic-toc" courtesy tone, it indicates that the

 but of interest to the Control Operators.
-The system goes into "Night
+This indicates the system clock

 Mode" between 10:30 PM and 7:30 AM, with the